 Take the US Powerball for example, the numbers 15, 22, 24, 32, 39 and Powerball 18 were first drawn on 3rd April 1993.
 The exact same numbers were drawn again on 27th December 2000 (thanks Bruce).

 So yes, the Powerball numbers have repeated!
 Bear in mind this is for a game with extremely tough odds.
-So if it can happen for that game, it can happen for any game.
+So if it can happen for that game, it can (and will) happen for any game.

 If you think this was crazy, there has also been a Pick 6 game where winning lottery numbers repeated the very next draw – you can read about it here.